MaxMontoro/P4-Advanced-Lane-Lines/README.md

 Then, we can use `cv2.undistort` along with `camera matrix` and the `distortion coefficient` to undistort an image.

-An example of a chessboard image and the recognized corners:
+Examples of an original chessboard image and then the recognized corners:

 ![camera_cal](camera_cal/calibration8.jpg)